 Towards the tail-end of the 20th century, HIV and AIDS epidemic established itself as the most devastating epidemic defying the most aggressive scientific battles to combat it.
 With over 30 million people infected and an estimated 10 million people dead, the epidemic metamorphosed from public health problem into an overall development challenge undermining African renaissance.

 The Society for AIDS in Africa was founded in 1989 at the fourth International Symposium on AIDS and Associated Cancers in Africa (now ICASA) held in Marseille France by a group of African scientist, activists and advocates in response to this epidemic.
 The establishment of the Society was the effect of the agitations of some African scientists for the conference to be organized on the African soil.
 These agitations had begun the previous year (1988) at the third meeting in Arusha, Tanzania.
 The conference had until then been organized outside the African continent.
-The cause of these scientists was supported by the Executive Director of UNAIDS, Peter Piot.
-The Society is non-governmental and not-for profit.
+The cause of these scientists was supported by the Director of WHO, Peter Piot.

 At the 1990 conference held in DR Congo, an executive committee was established to oversee the establishment of the society and to coordinate subsequent ICASA meetings.
 The society was officially registered in Nairobi, Kenya.